ndrewtl/airspace-jekyll/_posts/2016-11-15-troubleshooting.md

 We have also compiled a <a href="https://ourcodingclub.github.io/links/"><b>"Useful links" list of helpful websites and tutorials</b></a> where you can find additional help.
 We are very happy to answer any stats/programming questions you might have - feel free to contact us on ourcodingclub@gmail.com!

 <b>Of course, R won't always tell you if you are doing something wrong - sometimes your code is correct, but you are doing the wrong type of analysis for your data.
 Nevertheless, making sure you avoid the common but oh so easy mistakes is a great point to start on - even the most complex of tests can be brought down by a missing comma.</b>

+<a name="practice"></a>

+### 4. Practice!
+Practice truly is the best way to learn how to avoid errors in R - to get you started, we have written a purposefully wrong script - you can download the file from this <a href="https://github.com/ourcodingclub/CC-1-RBasics">Github repository</a> - there you will find the data `edidiv.csv`, as well as the wrong and right script.
+Can you fix all the mistakes?

 ### Tutorial outcomes: